Early modern period: Korean dynasty

 In 1392, General Yi Seong-gye established the Joseon dynasty (1392–1910) with a largely bloodless coup.
 Yi Seong-gye moved the capital of Korea to the location of modern-day Seoul.
 The dynasty was heavily influenced by Confucianism, which also played a large role to shaping Korea's strong cultural identity.
 King Sejong the Great (1418–1450), one of the only two kings in Korea's history to earn the title of great in their posthumous titles, reclaimed Korean territory to the north and created the Korean alphabet.

 During the end of the 16th century, Korea was invaded twice by Japan, first in 1592 and again in 1597.
-Japan failed both times due to Admiral Yi Sun-sin, Korea's revered naval genius, who lead the Korean Navy using advanced metal clad ships called turtle ships.
+Japan failed both times due to Admiral Yi Sun-sin, Korea's revered naval genius, who led the Korean Navy using advanced metal clad ships called turtle ships.
 Because the ships were armed with cannons, Admiral Yi's navy was able to demolish the Japanese invading fleets, destroying hundreds of ships in Japan's second invasion.
-During the 17th century, Korea was invaded again, this time by Manchurians, who would later take over China as the Qing Dynasty.
+During the 17th century, Korea was invaded again, this time by Manchurians, who would later take over China as the Qing dynasty.
 In 1637, King Injo was forced to surrender to the Qing forces, and was ordered to send princesses as concubines to the Qing Prince Dorgon.

-After invasions from Manchuria, Joseon enjoyed nearly 200 years of peace.
-However, whatever power the kingdom recovered during its isolation further waned as the 18th century came to a close, and Korea was faced with internal strife, power struggles, international pressure and rebellions at home.
-The Joseon dynasty declined rapidly in the late 19th century.